 Don't do this when you have a cold or a cold, as it may push mucus and bacteria into the middle ear and cause an infection.

-We make a small incision in the tympanic membrane and suction any fluid in the middle ear.
-In adults, the incision often remains open long enough to allow swelling in the lining of the Eustachian tube to ease.
-After the eardrum has healed (usually within one to three days), fluid in the middle ear may begin to build up again if the lining of the Eustachian tube does not heal.
-If it does not heal, we may resort totympanoplasty.
+We make a small incision in the eardrum and suction out any fluid in the middle ear.
+In adults, the incision is often left open long enough to allow swelling in the lining of the Eustachian tube to subside.
+After the eardrum has healed (usually within one to three days), fluid in the middle ear may begin to build up again if the lining of the Eustachian tube has not recovered.
+In the event that it does not heal, we may resort totympanoplasty.

 How is the ventilator tubes used to treat Eustachian tube obstruction taken care of?